aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xps-to-pst/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to PST?</h2>
+XPS (XML Paper Specification) is a document format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+It is similar to PDF format but it is more secure and reliable.
+PST (Personal Storage Table) is a file format used by Microsoft Outlook to store emails, contacts, notes, calendar items, and other data.
+It is used to store data in an offline mode.
+Therefore, it is necessary to convert XPS to PST format in order to access the data in Outlook.

-For a Python developer, who is trying to add a XPS to PST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into PST format.
+<h2>How Aspose.Total helps for XPS to PST Conversion?</h2>
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a simple and efficient way to convert XPS to PST format.
+It is a two step process, firstly load the XPS file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into PST format.
+This API is easy to use and provides a reliable way to convert XPS to PST format.
+It also provides various features such as support for different versions of Outlook, support for different versions of Windows, and support for different versions of Python.

 {{% /blocks/products/pf/feature-page-summary %}}